Vettucaud

 Vettucaud is located on the north-west coast of Thiruvananthapuram.
-The Madre de deus church vettukad is situated here.
+The Madre de deus church vettukad (Mother of God Church) is situated in Vettucaud.
 This church is popularly known as Vettucaud Palli.

 The annual feast of the church called 'Feast of Christ, the King', is attended by thousands of devotees.
 The feast is celebrated in the month of November.
 The last day of the feast is celebrated on the third Sunday of November every year.
 The grand feast is attended by thousands of devotees and is celebrated with a procession through the parish boundaries.